mcverter/PADMA/README.md

 ===================

-components
-css
-data_admin
-extensions
-fonts
-functions_and_consts
-info_pages
-js
-search
-templates
-user_admin
-webpages
-.gitignore
+components: Contains *Maker classes, which generate HTML using static functions css	: Bootstrap and custom css data_admin	: Classes and Scripts for Administering Data (Experiments and Versions) on the site extensions	: Files for Datatables.js fonts : Files for Bootstrap functions_and_consts	: Contains *FunctionsAndConsts classes, which contain static functions and static constants that are used throughout the application info_pages js search templates user_admin webpages